jamesbattersby/vscode-shutdown-alert/README.md

-# Shutdown Watcher
+# Shutdown Alerter

-`Shutdown Watcher` is a little extension for VSCode that monitors `/run/systemd/shutdown/scheduled` looking for scheduled shutdown and reboot event.
+`Shutdown Alerter` is a little extension for VSCode that monitors `/run/systemd/shutdown/scheduled` looking for scheduled shutdown and reboot event.

 If an event is found, a notification dialog is displayed, along with a status bar notification message giving the type of event and the scheduled time.